feathersui/feathersui-starling/documentation/help/markdown/faq/zero-dimensions.md

 ```

 As you can see, changing the `text` property on the `Label` component doesn't immediately update its `width` property.
 When we check it the first time, its value is `0`.
 Normally, the label would wait until Starling renders before it processes all of its changed properties, but we've manually called the `validate()` function to force that to happen immediately.
 Afterwards, the `width` property has been updated, and we can use it in our layout code.

-A component must be on the display list for `validate()` to work.
-A call to `validate()` does nothing if the component doesn't have access to the stage.